BabitMF/bmf/README.md

 We use GitHub issues to track and resolve bugs.
 If you have any questions, please feel free to join the discussion and work with us to find a solution.

+## Acknowledgement

+The implementation of the BMF framework draws on the ideas of [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) and [mediapipe](https://github.com/google/mediapipe), express our thanks here.